 - Spray bottle – You will need a spray bottle if you choose to mist your project (see the Wet blocking section for details).

 - Steamer – You will need a steamer (click here to see the one I use) if you choose to steam block your project.
 You can use a regular steam iron for this purpose as well (see the Steam blocking section for details).

-I have found that wet blocking works best for cotton yarn.
+I have found that wet blocking works best for natural fibers (like cotton and wool).
 There are 2 ways by which you can wet block a project:

 - Submerge in water and then pin the project to a blocking mat and leave it to dry.

 - Pin the project to a blocking mat and then mist the project until it is wet and then leave it to dry.

 You can choose one of the above methods based on the size of your project.